avajs/ava/docs/06-configuration.md

 [CLI]: ./05-command-line.md

-## Thread arguments filter
+## Node arguments filter for worker threads

-In a config file only, `threadArgumentsFilter` may provide a function used for filtering `nodeArguments` sent to worker threads.
+In a config file only, `filterNodeArgumentsForWorkerThreads` may provide a function used for filtering `nodeArguments` sent to worker threads.
 This enables excluding arguments that throw if sent to a thread.
 The filter is ignored by worker processes.

 `ava.config.js`:
 ```js